AnthonyChiavelli/howl/README.md

 Howl is a [brainfuck](http://esolangs.org/wiki/brainfuck) interpreter written in perl.
 It is capable of reading in BF source code and generating appropriate output.
 Invalid characters are reported along with line/column number.
 Input may be read from STDIN, and howl will still input characters from the user through STDIN as needed in the execution of the program.
+Input values may be integers representing ascii characters, or character literals, enclosed in single quotes.
+Output values are characters unless the -a flag is specified.
 Howl may also translate BF source to C source code, and/or compile it with gcc.

 In the next release, debugging mode will be implemented.
 In this mode, execution will proceed up to user-set break points, or proceed symbol-wise, showing the state of the machine at all times.